Resources for Alcohol and Other Drugs

 Accepts most insurance and offers sliding fee scale

-National information and referral resources:
+National information and referral resources

-- Rethinking Drinking - A valuable, research-based resource.
+National Institutes of Alcohol Abuse and Alcoholism offers Rethinking Drinking a valuable, research-based resource.
 What do you think about taking a look at your drinking habits and how they may affect your health?